mfkiwl/RPX-100-SDR/plugins/channeltx/remotesource/readme.md

 <h2>Introduction</h2>

 This plugin receives I/Q samples from UDP and copies them to the baseband to be transmitted by the sink output device.
-It uses SDRangel remote format and possible FEC protection.
+It uses rpx-100 remote format and possible FEC protection.

 <h2>Build</h2>